Pokemon Type Chart Calculator & Type Effectiveness Calculator

 Simulate type matchups in battle with STAB calculations to plan your strategy effectively.

-Try Battle Simulator →Complete Type Chart
+Try Battle Simulator →Complete Type Chart Calculator

 View the full 18×18 type effectiveness matrix for comprehensive reference.

-View Full Chart →Understanding Type Effectiveness
+View Full Chart →Pokemon Type Effectiveness Calculator Guide

-Type effectiveness is a fundamental mechanic that determines how much damage moves deal based on their type and the defending type(s).
-Understanding these matchups is crucial for competitive battles and building balanced teams.
+This Pokemon type effectiveness calculator helps you understand how much damage moves deal based on their type and the defending type or type combination.
+Use it as a type chart calculator for competitive battles, raid planning, and building balanced teams.

-Damage Multipliers Explained
+Type Effectiveness Calculator Damage Multipliers

 - Super Effective (2×): The attacking type is strong against the defending type